 Moderate: The evidence consists of pre- and post-implementation comparisons of immunization rates, along with informal feedback from providers and parents.

 - Tripling of immunization rates: During the first 3 to 5 years of the program, immunization rates for 2-year-old children increased from approximately 30 to 94 percent.
 By 2006, rates reached 97 percent.
 The program has maintained high rates each year that adequate supplies of vaccines are available.
-As of 2013, all El Rio Pediatric Clinics have achieved immunization rates of 88 percent for the combo-3 vaccines for two-year-old patients who remain in the clinic's care, and 44 percent for the expanded combo-10 vaccines.
+As of 2014, all El Rio Pediatric Clinics have achieved immunization rates of 84 percent for the combo-3 vaccines for two-year-old patients who remain in the clinic's care, and 44 percent for the expanded combo-10 vaccines.
+The rate of combo-3 vaccinations at two of the largest pediatric clinics within the health system is over 90 percent (updated June 2014).

 - Exceeding standards: The program won the Daniel T. Cloud Outstanding Practice Award from The Arizona Partnership for Immunization for exceeding Federal standards and achieving immunization rates of 90 percent or more for children turning 2 years old.